oliviawestmacottssw/SSW.Rules.Content/rules/printers---do-you-install-your-printers-with-group-policy/rule.md

 It is important install your printers automatically to all clients that logon to the domain.

 This can be achieved via Group Policy.
-This can be set up easily in a Microsoft Windows 2008 Server R2:
+This can be set up easily in​ a Microsoft Windows 2008 Server R2:

-**Note:** It is better to deploy printers via GPO preferences to end users and also for large-scale environments.
+**Note: **It is better to deploy printers via GPO preferences to end users and also for large-scale environments.
 There are third-party products eg. Tricerat or Printer Logic which makes centralizing printer queues and servers more efficiently.

 - From Server Manager add the Print Services role